mttschltz/kittythinks/content/business-and-productivity-book-notes-part-ii.md

 ![](/images/uploads/zerotoone.jpg)

 **QUICK NOTE: I had a few serious issues with this book.
 I decided to include them in my notes.
-This does not take away from the useful parts.**
+Those critical notes are in bold and italic and contain two asterisk.
+This does _not_ take away from the useful parts.**

 _“What important truth do very few people agree with you on?”_